Tensor products of bimodules over monoids: Introduction

 \section{Introduction}

-This is part of an ongoing project to find a general algebraic framework that is suitable for tropical mathematics, and also to handle varied structures such as idempotent semirings, F1-geometry, hyperfields, and so forth.
+This is part of an ongoing project to find a general algebraic framework that is suitable for tropical mathematics, and also to handle varied structures such as idempotent semirings, F1-geometry/algebra, hyperfields, and so forth.
 In the process, we bypass negation as much as feasible.
-This idea can be found in \cite{Dr,Ga} (also see \cite{CC}), and was implemented for blueprints in \cite{Lor1,Lor2}, and put in a more general context in \cite{Row21}.
-A minimalist set of axioms, for a ``pair,'' was introduced in~\cite{JMR}, and made more precise in \cite{AGR2}, as a structure $(\mcA,+)$ with a distinguished substructure $\mcA_0$ taking the place of a zero element, which is acted on by a set $\tT$ which often is a group.
-To avoid further repetition, we refer to the introductions of \cite{AGR1} and \cite{JMR} for more historical background.
-The main example in this paper is the class of hypermodules.
+This idea originally is found in \cite{Dr,Ga} (also see \cite{CC}), and was implemented for blueprints in \cite{Lor1,Lor2}, and put in a more general context in~\cite{Row21}.
+A~minimalist set of axioms, for a ``pair,'' was introduced in~\cite{JMR}, and made more precise in \cite{AGR2}, as an additive semigroup $(\mcA,+)$ together a distinguished \textbf{null} subsemigroup $\mcA_0$, taking the place of a zero element, both of which are acted on by a set $\tT$ which often is a group.
+To avoid further repetition, we refer to the introductions of \cite{AGR1} and \cite{JMR} for more background.
+The main example in this paper comes from the class of hypermodules.

-Pairs can be studied by means of universal algebra, and are closed under products and sums and polynomial extensions, and provide a concrete tensor category in the sense of \cite{Jag,Po}.
-The tensor construction passes from modules to residue (quotient) hypermodules.
+Pairs can be studied by means of universal algebra, and are closed under products, sums, and polynomial extensions, and provide a concrete tensor category with respect to homomorphisms, in the sense of \cite{Jag,Po}.
+An early reference for tensor products is \cite{Ka1}.

+However, tensor products are not so malleable when one engages with the sorts of morphisms that arise in hyperfields, such as ``weak morphisms'' (Definition~\ref{wm}) and ``$\preceq$-morphisms'' (Definition~\ref{mors}).
+To begin with, it is not even clear what we want to take the tensor product over: the hyperfield or its power set?
+Since the power set of a hyperfield need not be a semiring, the latter seems an impossible task.

+\begin{rem} Let us start with the observation that the classical treatment of the tensor product of a right module and a left module over a ring $C$ (e.g., see \cite[Chapter~18]{Row08}) only uses the fact that $C$ is a monoid.
+So we shall talk of tensor products over a multiplicative monoid. \end{rem}

-However, tensor products are not so malleable when one engages with the sorts of morphisms which arise in hyperfields, such as ``weak morphisms'' (Definition~\ref{wm}). \cite{CHWW} came up with a fully satisfactory tensor theory for monoids, but it seems that the presence of the extra operation of addition often hampers basic categorical results such as an adjoint isomorphism theorem.
-One could attempt to define the tensor product of weak morphisms on simple tensors, but even this need not be well-defined without some further assumption.
+A fully satisfactory tensor theory for tensor products of monoids over a monoid is provided in \cite{CHWW}, but it seems that the presence of the extra operation of addition often gets in the way.
+One could attempt to define the tensor product of weak morphisms via simple tensors, but even this need not be well-defined without further assumptions.